WaterfallFMS/heroku-cedar/README.md

 ## Subdomains and XIP.io

 Using `localhost` or IP addresses directly as a URL prevents the use of certain DNS features like subdomains.
 If you need these features then you will need to use a services that an translate IPs in to DNS.
-This is where [xip.io](http://xip.io).
+This is where [xip.io](http://xip.io) comes in.

 Xip.io is a special DNS server which resolves to a provided IP, but maintains subdomains.
 For example: